25Ericcheong/dev-daily-journal/README.md

 ## About Others
 ### HTML Button
 - I find out that [a button will require a form owner](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) to actually peform an action to the specified end point; to better explain this.
 A form tag is required to encapsulate the button tag for the button to actually send a request to the specified endpoint (in its action attribute).
+Note; to send a request - can use anchor tags instead which by default sends a `GET` request to the server

 <br/><b/>